-Revenue is recognised when Investec Australia's right to receive the payment is established.
+Dividend revenue is recognised when Investec Australia's right to receive the payment is established.

-(iv) Net trading income
+(iv) Investment and trading income

 Results arising from trading include all gains and losses from changes in fair value and related interest income or expense and dividends for financial assets and financial liabilities held for trading.
 This includes any ineffectiveness recorded in hedging transactions.